YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 .. contents::
    :depth: 5

-Programming YottaDB in the `Go language <https://golang.org/>`_ is accomplished through a wrapper for `Simple API <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#simple-api>`_ threaded functions that uses `cgo <https://golang.org/cmd/cgo/>`_ to provide a “yottadb” package for access from Go application code.
+Programming YottaDB in the `Go language <https://golang.org/>`_ is accomplished through a wrapper for :ref:`c-simple-api` threaded functions that uses `cgo <https://golang.org/cmd/cgo/>`_ to provide a “yottadb” package for access from Go application code.
 The wrapper must be installed on a system after YottaDB is installed.

 There are two Go APIs:

-- `Go Easy API`_ aims to be a straightforward, easy-to-use API to access YottaDB without limiting the functionality of YottaDB.
-The `Go Easy API`_ consists of `Go Easy API Functions`_ that use standard Go data types and structures.
+- :ref:`go-easy-api` aims to be a straightforward, easy-to-use API to access YottaDB without limiting the functionality of YottaDB.
+The :ref:`go-easy-api` consists of :ref:`go-easy-api-funcs` that use standard Go data types and structures.
-- `Go Simple API`_ aims to improve performance by reducing copying between Go and YottaDB heaps by defining structures :code:`BufferT`, :code:`BufferTArray`, and :code:`KeyT` which contain pointers to structures and data in the YottaDB heap. `Go Simple API`_ functionality is provided by Go methods where a method can meaningfully be associated with a structure, and by Go functions where there is no meaningful association with a structure.
+- :ref:`go-simple-api` aims to improve performance by reducing copying between Go and YottaDB heaps by defining structures :code:`BufferT`, :code:`BufferTArray`, and :code:`KeyT` which contain pointers to structures and data in the YottaDB heap. :ref:`go-simple-api` functionality is provided by Go methods where a method can meaningfully be associated with a structure, and by Go functions where there is no meaningful association with a structure.

-As the Go language has important differences from C (for example, it has structures with methods but lacks macros), below are Go-specific sections of the `Quick Start <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#quick-start>`_, `Concepts <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#concepts>`_, `Symbolic Constants <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#symbolic-constants>`_, `Data Structures & Type Definitions <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#data-structures-type-definitions>`_, `Simple API <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#simple-api>`_ and `Utility Functions <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#utility-functions>`_ sections.
+As the Go language has important differences from C (for example, it has structures with methods but lacks macros), below are Go-specific sections of the :ref:`mlpg-quick-start`, :ref:`mlpg-concepts`, :ref:`c-sym-const`, :ref:`c-data-struct`, :ref:`c-simple-api` and :ref:`utility-funcs` sections.
 The sections that are specific to Go are intended to supplement, but not subsume, their C counterparts.

-Go application code *must not* directly use the YottaDB C API structures and functions (those prefixed by :code:`C.` or described in the `C Simple API <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#simple-api>`_ above) as such usage bypasses important controls, but should instead use the structures, methods and functions exposed by the YottaDB Go wrapper. :code:`C.` prefixed structures and functions are mentioned only for clarity in documentation and brevity of explanation.
-For example, :code:`C.ydb_buffer_t` is the C :code:`ydb_buffer_t` structure defined in `Data Structures & Type Definitions <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#data-structures-type-definitions>`_.
+Go application code *must not* directly use the YottaDB C API structures and functions (those prefixed by :code:`C.` or described in the `C Simple API <c-simple-api>`) as such usage bypasses important controls, but should instead use the structures, methods and functions exposed by the YottaDB Go wrapper. :code:`C.` prefixed structures and functions are mentioned only for clarity in documentation and brevity of explanation.
+For example, :code:`C.ydb_buffer_t` is the C :code:`ydb_buffer_t` structure defined in  :ref:`c-data-struct`.

-All subsections of the `Programming in Go` section are prefixed with “Go” to ensure unique names for hyperlinking.
+All subsections of the :code:`Programming in Go` section are prefixed with “Go” to ensure unique names for hyperlinking.

-As Go implementations are inherently multi-threaded, where the C `Simple API <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#simple-api>`_ provides separate functions for use in multi-threaded applications, e.g., `ydb_get_s() vs. ydb_get_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-get-s-ydb-get-st>`_, the Go wrapper wraps the function for use in multi-threaded applications.
-Also, to accommodate Go's multi-threading, calls include an `errstr <https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#errstr>`_ parameter to get the correct `$zstatus <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#zstatus>`_ for each call.
+As Go implementations are inherently multi-threaded, where the C :ref:`c-simple-api` provides separate functions for use in multi-threaded applications, e.g., :ref:`ydb-get-s-st-fn`, the Go wrapper wraps the function for use in multi-threaded applications.
+Also, to accommodate Go's multi-threading, calls include an :ref:`errstr <errstr>` parameter to get the correct :ref:`zstatus-isv` for each call.

+.. _go-quick-start:

 ---------------
 Go Quick Start